 It is also crucial to educate senior loved ones and other family members on what they should do when the former suffers from falls.

 Nowadays, the advancement in technology has contributed a lot to promoting fall prevention in the elderly.
 As fall prevention experts, Sage Home Care introduces our Smart Aide Fall Prevention System.
 Our clients within the NY and CT areas can take advantage of such system at no cost when they receive 12hr or 24hr Live-In Care.

 Smart Aide enables you to check on your loved ones in different locations of the house from one central location.
 The central monitor will be set up in the central location and can be pre-programmed or re-programmed according to your loved ones’ situation.
 The system offers the following features:

 - Wireless mechanism.
 All components are connected wirelessly.
 Wireless range reaches up to 300 feet.

 - Digital display which alerts the one monitoring the system as to where in the house the alert was triggered or which loved one may be needing assistance

 - Anti-Wandering features, such as cordless floor mats and wireless window/door exit alarms

 - Wireless bed and chair weight sensing exit monitors

 Along with our Smart Aide Fall Prevention System, our caregivers will help lessen the chances of falls in your senior loved ones within their own homes.
 We will also provide the personalized home care services they need for a better quality of life.

-Contact Sage Home Care today at 845-582-0337 to engage our services or get more information about our fall prevention and care program.
+Contact Sage Home Care today at 845-582-0337 to engage our services or get more information about our Fall Prevention Program for Elderly.